speakeasy-api/developer-docs/openapi/security/security-schemes.md

 Most APIs have some form of authorization and/or authentication, from simple API keys to scope-based OAuth 2 tokens on a tight rotation.
 APIs might support multiple methods in various combinations, so describing what goes where can become a bit of a challenge.
 OpenAPI helps by supporting a wide array of authorization and authentication methods, all of which can described under the larger umbrella of Security Schemes.

-Security scheme objects are defined in the [Components Object](/openapi/components) in the `securitySchemes` section, and the `security` field in the root object or operation object references them.
+Security scheme objects are defined in the [Components Object](/openapi/components) in the `securitySchemes` section, and the `security` field references them.
 The `security` field is an array of security requirement objects, which are maps of security scheme names to scopes.

 ```yaml
 paths: